This notice gives you information about how we use your personal data, and the rights that you have in your data.

 Where we share information with other data controllers, they are responsible to you for their use of your information and compliance with the law.

-If you are a delegate at an event, or if you attend training that we provide, we may share names and contact details with third party event organisers and with other attendees, unless you ask us not to.
+If you are a delegate at an event, or if you attend training that we provide, we may share names and contact details with other attendees unless you ask us not to and with third party event organisers and with other attendees, unless you ask us not to.

-We may share your personal information with other third parties in the context of the negotiations for a sale or restructuring of the business.
+We may share your personal data with other third parties in the context of the negotiations for a sale or restructuring of the business.

-If we transfer information outside the UK or the EEA, we have put in place the appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection.
+If we are required to transfer information outside the EEA, we have put in place the following appropriate measures to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects UK laws on data protection.

-If you are based outside the EEA we may transfer personal information to the correspondence address you provide to us.
+If you are based outside the UK or the EEA we may transfer personal data to the correspondence address you provide to us.
 We will take all reasonable steps to ensure that such transfers are secure.
-By instructing us from outside the EEA you acknowledge and agree that such transfers are necessary for us to provide services to you.
+By instructing us from outside the UK or the EEA you acknowledge and agree that such transfers are necessary for us to provide services to you.

-To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Unless particular circumstances warrant retention for longer periods, we retain Client documents in line with the National Archives recommended best practice and (where applicable) Law Society’s recommended retention periods for Client files.
+Unless particular circumstances warrant retention for longer periods, we retain client documents in line with the National Archives' recommended best practice and (where applicable) the Law Society's recommended retention periods for client files.
 We apply the same rules to electronic files as to paper files.
 Access to archived files is restricted.
 Please contact compliance@vwv.co.uk if you would like to discuss specific retention periods applicable to your matters.

-Our backup and disaster recovery service provider retains a copy of all emails and attachments for 10 years.
+Our backup and disaster recovery service provider retains a copy of all emails and attachments for ten years.
 Access to this information is restricted.

 If we are required to retain your information longer than our standard retention periods, we will let you know (unless we are prevented by law from doing so).